uchicago-capp-camp-2025/capp-camp-setup/documents/booster1/booster1.rst

 The function ``play_one_game`` takes the number of dice to use and the threshold for winning a game.
 The function will repeatedly run one round for each player until one or both of the players reaches the winning threshold.
-The result of the function is a value less than zero, if the first player has the largest score, zero, if the players have the same score, and a value greater than zero, if second player has the largest score.
+The result of the function is:

+- a value less than zero, if the first player has the largest score,
+- zero, if the players have the same score, and
+- a value greater than zero, if second player has the largest score.

 We have included a test program, named ``test_game.py``, that runs four different tests.
+This program takes the test to run (a value between 1 and 4) as a command-line argument.

 You will re-encounter the type error that you saw while handling the syntax errors when you run the test program: